sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > Please flip Defy Danger with your Strength.

 Look over at the character sheet and see that Kresk has rank 3 (Crescent) Strength.
-Rotate your Deckahedron so that the Crescent symbol is forward, then flip over the top card.
+Flip over the top card of your Deckahedron and look for that Crescent symbol.

 Maybe you get a single ✔.
 The GM uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to